(Article medically reviewed by Dr. Zac Hyde M.D)

 So if your morning wood suddenly disappears, up your dietary intake of iodine by doing this.

-If you start waking up with good news again, you’ll know that you were deficient.
+If you start waking up with good news again and you experience a boost in testosterone, you’ll know that you were deficient.

 The Benefits of Iodine For Men